Chapelhall: Education

 In December 2001, North Lanarkshire Council published its Schools and Centres 21 (SC21) Programme, a Public Private Partnership under the broader Education 2010 plan to develop new school facilities throughout the North Lanarkshire area.

 In Chapelhall, the plan proposed a new joint campus for Chapelhall Primary non-denominational and St Aloysius Roman Catholic Primary Schools, which would replace the previous two separate school buildings at Gibb Street (Chapelhall) and on the Main Street (St Aloysius Primary).
 The initial proposal was based on the prototype Cumbernauld Primary/St Andrew's Primary site, which was endorsed by the Archdiocese of Glasgow, consisting of one public entrance, a shared office, library, gymnasium and dining hall and two adjacent staffrooms with a moveable partition that could be kept open (as both staffs preferred to do).

 In October 2004, however, the Diocese of Motherwell objected to the joint campus proposal, calling for separate entrances, staffrooms, staff toilets, libraries, gymnasia and nurseries, with a shared dining hall.
 They lodged a petition with the Scottish Government under Section 22D of the Education (Scotland) Act 1980 - a subsequent review by ministers concluded that North Lanarkshire Council had acted in good faith and that the joint campus proposals did not breach the legislation.

 In December 2004 a series of concessions including greater segregation of staff and pupils allowed the building work to proceed.
 The contract was awarded to Balfour Beatty Capital, trading as Transform Schools (North Lanarkshire) Funding Plc.

 One concession was a moratorium on any further shared campus arrangements until the Chapelhall joint campus scheme had been evaluated.
 This moratorium was lifted in 2009 following the publication of a final evaluation report on shared campus schools in North Lanarkshire, produced by Dan Sweeney, a former senior official in the council's education department.
 The report largely endorsed the shared campus model and found that, in particular, "the autonomy of the individual schools, including ethos and educational principles, has been maintained, and the implementation of the Catholic Education Commission Charter has not been affected".

 The Chapelhall campus was opened on 18 August 2006.

 The design capacity of Chapelhall Primary is 250 and St Aloysius Primary is 320.
 Both schools previously provided nursery classes which have been combined to provide Early Education classes.
 The physical education facilities within the new building, including an on-site 7-a-side floodlit synthetic pitch, are available for community use.
 In addition the assembly hall/gym, dining/general purpose room and other community areas are accessible to the community.

-Most of the children from Chapelhall Primary graduate to Caldervale High School and most of the children from St Aloysius Primary graduate to St Margaret's High School.